 - Visit: If you have not visited the campus of any schools that have offered you acceptance, now is the time to do so.
 You cannot make a fully informed decision if you haven’t immersed yourself in the world of student life at a particular school.

 - Contact: Talk with current students, alumni, and faculty.
-Use the Student Caffé forum or Facebook groups to contact others about the school.
-Read online student publications to get a feel for your prospective institution's culture.
+Use Facebook groups to contact others about the school.
+Read online student publications to get a feel for your prospective institution’s culture.
 Trust your gut intuition when deciding between colleges.
 Which one made you feel the most comfortable?
 Where do you think you will be challenged to grow?
-What school makes you excited to be a college student?
+Which school makes you excited to be a college student?

 - Money: Factor in financial aid offers.
 When you graduate, how much debt will you have accumulated?
 Will you have to work a part-time job while you are attending school?
 Will the degree you receive and the school’s reputation and resources help you land a job that will allow you to pay off your debt relatively quickly?
 If two schools stack up similarly when you consider academics and your happiness, choosing the cheaper option may be the better choice in the long run.

 - Decide: Do not rush into a decision; you have time.
 All decisions do have to be submitted by May 1st, however; this is National Decision Day.
 Ultimately, make the best choice for you, not your family, teachers, friends, or counselors.
 After all, it’s you, not them, that will be spending the next four years at the college you choose.

 What do I need to do after making a choice?